 A firm does NOT apply for a GSA contract.
 There is no such thing as a GSA Schedule Application.
 This is a myth that makes some think that all they need to do is fill out some application form and GSA will consider giving you a contract.

 The fact is, it getting a GSA contract requires that you respond to a comprehensive GSA solicitation that is appropriate to your business.
+The GSA contract officers use this information to make what they call "a responsibility determination."
+Only after GSA decides you are a responsible vendor to they move on to negotiating most favored customer pricing.

 Develop and Submit a Comprehensive, Quality GSA Proposal